Cray-HPE/docs-csm/upgrade/1.2/resource_material/storage/cephadm-reference.md

 The previous command creates a container and opens an interactive shell with access to run Ceph commands the traditional way.

-Or optionally, you can execute your command as follos:
+Alternatively, execute the command as follows:

 ```bash
 cephadm shell -- ceph -s